CICM/CicmWrapper/CreamLibrary/README.md

 ### Cream Library for <a title="Pure Data" href="http://msp.ucsd.edu/" target="_blank">Pure Data </a>

 <p>A set of  externals for those who like vanilla... but also want some chocolate, coffee or caramel.</p>
-<p>cream.library is a part of the Pd Enhanced library developed to facilitate the creation of signal objects and GUI and to improve user interactions.</p>
+<p>The Cream Library is a part of the CICM Wrapper developed to facilitate the creation of signal objects and GUI and to improve user interactions.</p>
 <p>Copyright (C) 2013 Pierre Guillot, CICM - Université Paris 8</p>

 ![Image Pd](https://raw.github.com/pierreguillot/PdEnhanced/master/Ressources/PdChocolate.png "Pd Patch")

 ##### Version :

-Beta 0.2 for Pure Data for Pure Data 0.43.4 (32 bit) and higher on Mac Os, Windows and Linux plateforms.
+Alpha 0.2 for Pure Data for Pure Data 0.43.4 (32 bit) and higher on Mac Os, Windows and Linux plateforms.

 ##### Author :

 Pierre Guillot

-##### Dependencies :

-<a title="PdEnhanced" href="https://github.com/pierreguillot/PdEnhanced" target="_blank">PdEnhanced</a>

 ##### Licence :